How to Haggle Like a Pro

 Look for Motivated Sellers

 Haggling is expected on items for sale on websites like Facebook Marketplace and Kijiji, where you’ll often see posts listing a price or “best offer.”
 Be fair and fast: many people just want to de-clutter, so taking something off their hands within a few hours will be worth a lower price to them.
-(Don’t miss this expert advice on how to buy and sell secondhand during the pandemic.)
+(Don’t miss this expert advice on how to buy and sell secondhand.)

 Keep your eye out for these sneaky Facebook Marketplace scams.